Improving Zero-Shot Action Recognition using Human Instruction with Text Description

 In this section, we present the optimization process of using the model alone.
 At the beginning of the experiment, we annotated each action class with one feature.
-We only considered the features of the actions, without considering the difference between the actions.
+We only considered the features of the actions and not the difference between the actions.
 After annotating the features, we evaluated our model, and the results are shown in Table \ref{result_table}.
-The accuracy was low at this time and we continued to add features to the classes with low accuracy to make the description more detailed and evaluated the model again.
-Finally, through our continuous optimization, the accuracy of the model got much higher than before, and the results are shown in Table \ref{result_table}.
+The accuracy was low at this time and we continued to add features to the classes with low accuracy to make the description more detailed.
+Finally, through continuous optimization, the accuracy of the model increased significantly, and the results are shown in Table \ref{result_table}.
 We annotated a total of 98 features, with an average of 1.96 features per action class and an average of 7.4 words per feature.

 During optimization, we found that the feature of \emph{HandstandWalking}---``A person stands upside down'' had high matching degrees with \emph{StillRings} and \emph{Billiards}.
 The video is shown in Figure \ref{false_a_fig}.
 We analyzed the difference between the three actions and annotated the new features to the actions.
 After optimization, the errors of the actions were reduced and the accuracy was improved.